Snacking is often looked upon unfavourably, as something parents shouldn’t be allowing their children to have. I completely disagree…..

 Note children under 5 should not eat whole nuts and grapes, cherry tomatoes and olives should be halved due to the risk of choking.

 If you would like help planning your family’s meals and snacks, just get in touch.
-I’m always happy to help.
+I’m always happy to help, and sign up to receive my newsletter, packed full of helpful tips and advice, direct to your inbox.